ALLENDE123X/wholesaling/README.md

 Audio Data: Eleven Labs
 Batch Calling System: Twilio
 Support and Feedback
 For any issues or feedback, please contact our support team.
-We appreciate your valuable input to enhance and improve the Streamlined Wholesaler Platform.
+We appreciate your valuable input to enhance and improve the Wholesale Lead Geneartor.
 Thank you for choosing our platform to streamline your wholesaling process!